andersfischernielsen/Traktor-Transition-Finder/README.md

 ***

-When a song is dropped into the app the best transitions from that song are displayed.
-The shortest optimal transition path from one song to another can also be found.
+When a song is dropped into the app the best transitions from that song are displayed based on BPM and the keys of songs.

+Two songs can also be dropped into the app in order to find the shortest path between two songs, allowing a DJ to quickly transition between two desired songs.

 The DJ can then pick a song from the list in Traktor.

 ![Screenshot](readme/readme.png)